jplewicke/rivulet/README.md

 The JQuery files in public/ contain their own licensing information.

 ## Acknowledgements

+Romualdo has helped a ton with testing and wrote an awesome graphical viewer for the current status of credit relationships.

 Thanks to Romualdo and Miles for testing Rivulet on their setups, and to Ryan for getting this whole crazy Ripple thing going in the first place.